Convex Polytopes for the Central Degeneration of the Affine Grassmannian: Moment polytopes for the Central Degeneration

-All the families of schemes that we are interested in this paper are flat.
-This is because each family of schemes $\mathcal{F}$ in the global affine flag variety $Fl_{C}$ over a curve $C$ is integral, and therefore the morphism $\mathcal{F} \rightarrow C$ is flat.
+By \cite{Har}, given a morphism $f: X \rightarrow Y$, where $X$ is an integral scheme, $Y$ is a nonsingular curve, and $f$ is surjective, then $f$ is a flat morphism.
+Since we will focus on families of MV cycles (which are irreducible and reduced \cite{MV}) in the global affine flag variety over $\mathbb{A}^1$, we are dealing with flat families in this paper.

-A flat family of schemes is called $T-$equivariant if a torus $T$ acts on each fiber and its action is preserved by the degeneration.
-Then the central degeneration is $T-$equivariant and flat, where $T$ is the maximal torus in $G$.
+A family of schemes over $\mathbb{A}^1$ is called $T-$equivariant if $T$ acts on each fiber and its action commutes with the scaling action of $\mathbb{C}^*$ on $\mathbb{A}^1$.
+Then any flat family of $T-$invariant schemes in the global affine flag variety $Fl_{\mathbb{A}^1}$ is $T-$equivariant, as the action of $T$ is constant on all the fibers by \Cref{globalTcoro}.